|

 and make sure that it is YOUR Notary that you are taking this kind of advice from.
 You can normally expect

-to loose the deposit if for a reason not valid at law you fail to sign the final deed/contract.
+to lose the deposit if for a reason not valid at law you fail to sign the final deed/contract.

-- Ground Rent: It it Perpetual, Perpetual Revisable, Temporary.
+- Ground Rent: Is it Perpetual, Perpetual Revisable, Temporary?
 If temporary is it State owned or privately owned.

 - Extras: Are you buying an empty house?
 Are the air conditioners staying, what about the fitted kitchen, the fitted cupboards?
 Are they going to stay?
 Are they included in the price?